top of page

 1. Continues to improve knowledge by enrolling in education courses for advanced degrees by attending workshops, in-service programs, clinics etc.

-2. Has been recognized by area organizations, school PTA or community groups.
+2. Has been recognized by area organizations, school PTA, or community groups.

 Human Relations Criteria